This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 How to choose a portable car booster seat

 Before you buy a travel booster car seat, it’s important to think honestly about your child.
-Is he big enough to meet the minimum requirements of the booster seat you’re considering?
+Is he big enough to meet the minimum requirements of the booster seat for traveling that you’re considering?
 Is she mature enough to sit properly in the seat 100% of the time?
 That means no bending down to get a tablet that falls down or putting the shoulder belt under her arm because it annoys her.
 Will he fall asleep in the car if he’s jet lagged after a long flight?

 These are all things you’ll need to consider before jumping into traveling booster seats.
-From personal experience I can say that our older child was ready to transition to a backless booster for travel at age 6 (though there were a few times during our gap year when he fell asleep and I wished we had something different for him).
-Our younger one has been great in the Ride Safer travel vest since age 3.5, and we’ll keep using that for her as long as possible because she still falls asleep in the car at age 5.5!
+In my experience, many kids are ready to transition to a backless booster for travel at age 6 (though there were a few times during our gap year when our 6yo fell asleep and I wished we had something different for him).
+Our younger one did great in the Ride Safer travel vest from age 3.5 to around 6, at which time she switched to a highback booster seat for travel since she was still a car sleeper.

 What should you look for in a portable booster seat for travel?
 Here are a few suggestions: